Parks & Facilities

 Jackson Creek Park

-Jackson Creek Park is located South of Laraway Rd. on Wolf Rd.
+Jackson Creek Park is located on Wolf Rd 1/2 mile south of Laraway Rd.
 This park features a 4-acre pond adjacent to the headwaters of Jackson Creek stream.
 The park is also home to softball fields, a skate park, basketball hoops, a fishing pier, and a walking trail.
 The Frankfort Park District has been awarded a 2010 United States Environmental Protection Agency award for the native prairie habitat surrounding the pond.
 For everyone’s safety, swimming, boating, ice fishing or ice-skating is prohibited on Park District Ponds.
 Click here for directions

 Heritage Knolls Park